gmontamat/gentun/README.md

 You can also add custom individuals to the population before running the genetic algorithm if you already have an intuition of which hyperparameters work well with your model.
-Moreover, a whole set of individuals taken from a grid search approach could be used as the population.
-An example of how to add a customized individual to a population is the the following one:
+Moreover, a whole set of individuals taken from a grid search approach could be used as the initial population.
+An example of how to add a customized individual is the the following one:

 ```python
 # Best known parameters so far